BITSCTF 2024 - Writeups

 print('Dear MogamBro, we are fucking your laptop with a ransomware & your secret image is now encrypted!
 Send $69M to recover it!')

-Finally, after having the key and IV, we can decrypt the ‘secret’ file and obtained the flag in the image.
+Since the key was generated in binary form, it has to be converted to hex first before decryption.
+After having the key and IV, we can decrypt the ‘secret’ file and obtained the flag.

 MogamBro’s guilty pleasure [Forensics]